-- f) Requested further information on how bats are to be handled during demolition of building and clarification on the usefulness of bat boxes.
+f) Requested further information on how bats are to be handled during demolition of building and clarification on the usefulness of bat boxes.
 Due to the time lapse since the approval is the previous bat survey still valid?

 Response: Due to the sensitivity of such information details of bat surveys and mitigation measures are not made available to the general public.
-However, a Licence from ScottishNature has been applied for, to disturb any identified bat roost and to handle bats in accordance with recognised standards.
-An updated bat survey was carried out between May and July this year by a qualified ecologist who recommended mitigation measures including the installation of bat boxes. - g) Impact upon natural habitats which are home to many animals including deer, squirrels, hedgehogs, rabbits, birds and a bat roost.
+However, a Licence from Scottish Nature has been applied for, and any impact on Bats or their roosts will be in accordance with recognised standards.
+An updated bat survey was carried out between May and July this year by a qualified ecologist who recommended mitigation measures including the installation of bat boxes.

+g) Impact upon natural habitats which are home to many animals including deer, squirrels, hedgehogs, rabbits, birds and a bat roost.
 What measures will be taken to protect wildlife?

-Response: A residential development has already been approved on the site therefore the principle of the development cannot be revisited.
-Notwithstanding as established by previous ecological surveys there are no protected habitats or other habitats considered of importance to plants and wildlife affected by the proposal.
+Response: A residential development has already been approved on the site, therefore, the principle of the development cannot be revisited.
+Notwithstanding as established by previous ecological surveys, there are no protected habitats or other habitats considered of importance to plants and wildlife affected by the proposal.
 Other than bats which will be subject of a bat protection plan no other protected species within the application site have been identified during ecological surveys.
 There is sufficient surrounding countryside and woodland where any displaced animals can recolonise.
 A condition will be attached to protect nesting birds.

-- h) Will existing conditions apply or will a new set be drawn up?
+h) Will existing conditions apply or will a new set be drawn up?

 Response: Relevant conditions will be re-applied or amended where appropriate.
-Additional conditions will be attached to take account of climate change objectives and the provision of digital broadband. - i) Uncoloured coded houses imply these houses can be built under the current umbrella of this application.
+Additional conditions will be attached to take account of climate change objectives and the provision of digital broadband.

+i) Uncoloured coded houses imply these houses can be built under the current umbrella of this application.

-Response: The applicant does not intend substituting or developing the plots shown white on the submitted layout however the proposed dwellings on these plots still benefit from the previous approval CL/15/0445.
+Response: The applicant does not intend substituting or developing the plots shown white on the submitted layout, however, the proposed dwellings on these plots still benefit from the previous approval CL/15/0445.

 j) As there is no suitable safe walking route from the site to the local primary school, children will have to be bused or driven to school.

-Response: This is a matter for the parents and the school authority.
+Response: This is a matter for the parents and the school authority and is discussed further in paragraph 6.11.